ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/totals_components/technical_specification.md

     percent_difference_threshold = None
 ```

-holds. when both absolute_difference_threshold and
+holds.
+When both absolute_difference_threshold and
 percent_difference_threshold are absent validation
-wil raise an exception and method processing will
+will raise an exception and method processing will
 stop.

 If it is false then we continue to stage 2.